NBISweden/sda-cli/README.md

 ### Encrypt on upload

-It is possible to combine the encryption and upload steps into with the use of the flag `--encrypt-with-key` followed by the path of the crypt4gh public key to be used for encryption.
+It is possible to combine the encryption and upload steps with the use of the flag `--encrypt-with-key` followed by the path of the crypt4gh public key to be used for encryption.
 In this case, the input list of file arguments can only contain _unencrypted_ source files.
 For example the following,

 ```bash
 ./sda-cli upload -config <configuration_file> --encrypt-with-key <public_key> <unencrypted_file_to_upload>